-Just like a drill won’t work with a nail, the type of pressure sensor you’re using for a given application matters.
+Just like a drill won’t work with a nail, the type of pressure sensor you’re using for given application matters.
 What performs well when measuring oil and gas, for example, may not be the best fit for hydraulics.

 That’s why it’s key to survey the range of pressure sensor types to best suit your needs before making a decision.
-For our purposes, we’ll define “pressure sensor” as a device capable of converting pressure into an electrical signal.
+For our purposes, we’ll define a “pressure sensor” as a device capable of converting pressure into an electrical signal.
 Under that umbrella, we’ll include transducers and switches, which both assist with pressure sensing.